bklevence/jcorp-nomad/README.md

 ## What's Included

-- `/firmware/` – Arduino firmware for ESP32-S3, I will probably spin this into the ardiuno folder as a sketch at some point, for now it's nice to have so I can see deltas between repos.
+- [/firmware](/firmware/) – Arduino firmware for ESP32-S3, I will probably spin this into the ardiuno folder as a sketch at some point, for now it's nice to have so I can see deltas between repos.
-    - Wi-Fi name and password can be changed in `firmware/Nomad.ino`
+    - `firmware/Nomad.ino` - Wi-Fi name and password can be changed here
-- `/SD_Card_Template/` – Web UI, HTML files, and `media.py`.
-Branding (logo, favicon) can be replaced in here.
-Sections (Movies, Music, etc.) can be removed from `menu.html`.
+- `/SD_Card_Template/` – Web UI, HTML files, and [media.py](media.py).
+    - `menu.html`- Branding (logo, favicon) can be replaced in here.
+Sections (Movies, Music, etc.) can be removed from here.
 - `/Arduino/libraries/` – arduino libraries I needed to get this off the ground.
 This was a zip as a release on main branch.

 ## Folder Structure (on SD Card)